 Who Am I?

-My name is Joe Flaherty, and I'm a certified Bayesian Bodybuilding Personal Trainer.
+My name is Joe Flaherty, and I'm a certified Henselmans Personal Trainer.

 I started my fitness journey like many others did; I was tired of being "the fat kid."
 In high school, I had seen enough crazy-jacked bodybuilders on the cover of FLEX Magazine to finally pick one up & read it.

 I'm grateful for that magazine, because after I found whatever rediculous workout was wedged in between the pages of marketing for supplement companies, it got me off my ass and into a gym to give it a try.